sgcook/Surreal-Estate/README.md

 ## If more time...

 - Separate "loading" and "no saved properties" on the Saved Properties page
-- Remove bug of being able to save properties twice
+- Only allow users to view saved properties once they are signed in
 - Make sidebar collapsible

 Author: Sara Cook